oatmeelsquares/SP25_DS5111_rn7ena/README.md

 Click `New SSH key` and give it a title to match your machine

-Paste your public key into the text box (to find your public key, type `cat id_ed25519.pub`* into your machine)
+Paste your public key into the text box.
+To find your public key, type `cat ~/.ssh/id_ed25519.pub` into your machine)

 If you added your key successfully, you should see a message with your GitHub username after typing `ssh -T -i ed25519 git@github.com` in your `home/.ssh` directory: